Deaton-Flanigen Productions

-Deaton-Flanigen Productions is an American film company based in Nashville, Tennessee.
+Deaton-Flanigen Productions is an American film company based in Nashville, Tennessee, U.S., headed by Robert Deaton.
+The company has between 10 and 50 employees.

+Overview

 The company was named after the surnames of founders Robert Deaton III and George Flanigen IV.
 The two have directed multiple music videos, primarily in the field of country music.
 One of the duo's first music videos, Vern Gosdin's "That Just About Does It", won them an award at the 32nd Annual International Film and TV Festival.
-Deaton Flanigen has also been nominated for Best Music Video at the Country Music Association, including a nomination for Martina McBride's "A Broken Wing" in 1998.
+Martina McBride's "A Broken Wing", directed by Deaton-Flanigen, was nominated for Best Music Video at the Country Music Association in 1998.

-The production company has also done the start of Monday Night Football since 1989 (ABC: to 2005, ESPN: since 2006).